OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 <p align="center"><i>Intersections of Openness: Open Access, Science, & Education.
 By Abby Elder, CC BY 4.0 International License. <a href="https://www.youtube.com/watch?v=Es7qvO_2kSg" target="_blank">Source</a></i></p>

-The **learning outcomes** from this should be:
+The **learning outcomes** from this for you should be:

-* You will now be able to describe the ethical, legal, social, cultural, economic, and research impact arguments for and against Open Science.
+* You will now be able to describe some of the ethical, social, cultural, and research impact arguments for and against Open Science.

 * After deciding which platforms/tools/services are most useful for yourself and your community, you will be able to develop a personal profile for showcasing their research profile and outputs.

-* After reflecting on the status of Open Science within their research group or lab, you will help to devise concrete ways to locally improve open practices.
+* After reflecting on the status of Open Science within your research group or lab, you will help to devise concrete ways to locally improve open practices.

-* Using the guidelines published by their research laboratories, departments, or institutes, you will be able to help identify the policies for career progression and assessment, publishing and open access, data sharing, and intellectual property.
+* Using the guidelines published by your research laboratories, departments, or institutes, you will be able to help identify the practices and policies for career progression and assessment, publishing and Open Access, and data sharing.

 * You will be able to further collaborate with colleagues and international peers to develop a shared definition of Open Science.

 From these, what you will hopefully now have are the foundational best practices and knowledge needed to engage in Open Science.
-Some small, tangible steps you can take to make a real difference here include:
+Some small, tangible steps you can take from here to make a real difference here include:

 1. Whenever possible, use and cite existing public data;